juangamella/aicp/README.md

 pip install -r requirements.txt
 ```

-To run the notebooks from the virtual environment, create a new local kernel:
+To run the notebooks from the virtual environment, create a new local kernel (while the environment is active):

 ```
 ipython kernel install --user --name=.venv
 ```

 and once inside the notebook select the kernel: `Kernel -> Change kernel -> .venv`.

-*Note: Before running the above, make sure you're not already inside a virtual environment.*

 ## Running experiments